Calculator Companies

 Unicom 102.

-Calculator made by American Micro-systems Inc. under the name Unicom.
+Calculator made by American Micro-systems Inc. subsidiary Unicom.
 The company was bought by Rockwell in 1972.
 Unicom models were gradually phased out in favour of Rockwell models.

 This is a featured calculator.